MatthijsKamstra/haxenode/11automation/about.md

 ![](https://www.npmjs.com/static/images/npm-logo.svg)

 I now would suggest you use NPM for automation.
 And visit [the second example](example2.md) I wrote (with a big help from Clark).
-It uses NPM for watch, livereload, restart Nodemon and only one terminal window!
+It uses NPM for watch, livereload, restart Nodemon and one terminal window!
 Check out the [code folder](https://github.com/MatthijsKamstra/haxenode/tree/master/11automation/code2)